antoniusnaumann/cargo-swift/README.md

 ```
 cargo install cargo-swift
 ```
-> **Note**
-> Only Swift Packages that target Apple platforms can include binaries at the moment.
->
-> If you need to target Linux or Windows, you might want to manually setup [swift-bridge](https://github.com/chinedufn/swift-bridge) instead.

 ### Using cargo-swift
 You can create a new library crate by running
 ```
 cargo swift init
 ```
-This creates a new Rust library crate with some boilerplate code and some examples to quickly get started with swift-bridge.
-For full reference, check out [this chapter of the Swift Bridge Book](https://chinedufn.github.io/swift-bridge/bridge-module/index.html)
+This creates a new Rust library crate with some boilerplate code and some examples to quickly get started with UniFFI.
+For full reference, check out [this chapter of the UniFFI User Guide](https://mozilla.github.io/uniffi-rs/udl_file_spec.html)

 To bundle the previously created Rust library as Swift Package, run:
 ```